bettersize

 2023-05-22WIKI

-A DLS backscattering technique was made available in recent years that can detect scattered signals at a large angle, usually between 160°and 175°.
+A DLS backscattering technique was made available in recent years that can detect scattered signals at a large angle, usually between 160° and 175°.

 The DLS backscattering technology enables intelligent adjustment for the optimal detection position.
 By moving the lens, the detection point can be set from the center to the cuvette wall, allowing the detection of different types and concentrations of samples to a great extent.

-The advantages of DLS backscattering technology over the traditional 90°setup include higher detection sensitivity for samples with very low concentrations.
-Besides, it is now possible to make intelligent adjust-ments of optical elements to avoid multiple scattering and, therefore, the capability of analyzing concentrated samples, in addition to limiting the interference caused by dust.
+Besides, it is now possible to make intelligent adjustments of optical elements to avoid multiple scattering and, therefore, the capability of analyzing concentrated samples, in addition to limiting the interference caused by dust.

 What is DLS backscattering technique